10 Strategies for Pet Tax Deductions

 Pets are a great way to attract attention and promote your business.
 If you’re a business owner and have a pet that you use as part of your advertising strategy, you may be able to write-off some of the expenses associated with owning a pet on your taxes.

-Using your pet as an advertising expense can be a great way to stand out and attract customers.
-It could be on the print material, logo, signs, website, social media, or simply a huge part of the brand.
+Using your pet for advertising is a great way to stand out and attract customers.
+Consider featuring your pet on print material, logos, signs, your website, or social media.

 Social media platforms like Instagram and Facebook are great ways to show off your pet in your business.
 Create a profile for your pet and post pictures and updates related to your business.
 Use hashtags to increase the reach and engagement of your posts.